PalmarHealer/pelican-extension-manager/README.md

 ## Installation

 **⚠️ Backup Notice:**
-Before applying this patch, make a backup of your Pelican installation:
+Before applying this patch, make a backup of your Pelican installation.
+If you don't have pelican installed yet you can get it from [here](https://pelican.dev/docs/panel/getting-started).

 ### Making a backup:
 If you installed pelican somewhere else please backup that instead